Cardamom: Food and beverage

 Cardamom has a strong taste, with an aromatic, resinous fragrance.
-Black cardamom has a more smoky – though not bitter – aroma, with a coolness some consider similar to mint.
+Black cardamom has a more smoky – though not bitter – aroma, with a coolness comparable to mint.

 Green cardamom is one of the most expensive spices by weight, but little is needed to impart flavor.
 It is best stored in the pod, as exposed or ground seeds quickly lose their flavor.
 Grinding the pods and seeds together lowers both the quality and the price.
 For recipes requiring whole cardamom pods, a generally accepted equivalent is 10 pods equals 1 1/2 teaspoons (7.4 ml) of ground cardamom.

 Cardamom is a common ingredient in Indian cooking.
 It is also often used in baking in the Nordic countries, in particular in Sweden, Norway, and Finland, where it is used in traditional treats such as the Scandinavian Yule bread Julekake, the Swedish Kardemummabullar sweet bun, and Finnish sweet bread pulla.
 In the Middle East, green cardamom powder is used as a spice for sweet dishes, and as a traditional flavouring in coffee and tea.
 Cardamom is used to a wide extent in savoury dishes.
 In some Middle Eastern countries, coffee and cardamom are often ground in a wooden mortar, a mihbaj, and cooked together in a skillet, a mehmas, over wood or gas, to produce mixtures with up to 40% cardamom.